 While the United States is knows for its economic prowess and dynamic cities, Portugal garner attention for its rich history, picturesque landscapes, and a growing reputation as an enticing expatriate haven.

-Living costs in Portugal are generally more affordable compare to the United States.
-According to recent Numbeo statistics (as of May 2023), the cost of living in Portugal is, on average, 36.6% lower than in the United States.
+Living costs in Portugal are generally much more affordable compared to the United States, which is one of the reasons so many expats choose to settle here.
+According to recent Numbeo data, the overall cost of living in Portugal is about 36.6% lower than in the US, making day-to-day life noticeably easier on the budget.

-However, it’s important to note that the cost of living can vary depending on several factors such as location, lifestyle, and personal preferences.
+However, it’s important to note that the cost of living in Portugal vs. United States can vary depending on several factors such as location, lifestyle, and personal preferences.

 In Portugal, the prices of groceries are generally lower compared to the US.
 For example, a kilogram of rice in Portugal can cost around €1,31 while in the US, it can reach almost €4,00.

-Similarly, other basic food items such as bread, milk, vegetables, and fruits tend to be more affordable in Portugal compared to the US.
-However, imported or specialty products may be more expensive due to transportation costs and import fees.
+Similarly, other basic food items such as bread, milk, vegetables, and fruit tend to be cheaper in Portugal, which makes the cost of living in Portugal in US dollars more affordable compared to the United States.
+However, imported or specialty products can be more expensive due to transportation costs and import fees.

 Generally, public transportation in Portugal tends to be more affordable than in the US.
 In Portugal, you can find cost-effective options such as buses, trams, and trains for getting around.